python/cpython/Doc/library/enum.rst

 Module Contents
 ---------------

-This module defines two enumeration classes that can be used to define unique sets of names and values: :class:`Enum` and :class:`IntEnum`.
+This module defines four enumeration classes that can be used to define unique sets of names and values: :class:`Enum`, :class:`IntEnum`, and :class:`IntFlags`.
 It also defines one decorator, :func:`unique`.

 .. class:: Enum